 Alan P. Diduck, Kirit Patel and Aruna Kumar Malik

-Kirit Patel is Associate Professor of International Development Studies at Menno Simons College, affiliated with the University of Winnipeg and Canadian Mennonite University.
-As an academic, policy analyst and development professional, Dr Patel’s teaching and research focus on environmental and social justice, sustainable food systems and nutrition security, agrarian change and rural-urban migration, agrobiodiversity conservation, Indigenous knowledge systems and the governance of common property resources in South Asia.
+Kirit Patel is an Associate Professor and the Program Chair of International Development Studies at Menno Simons College, affiliated with the University of Winnipeg and Canadian Mennonite University.
+As an academic, policy analyst and development professional, Dr Patel's teaching and research focus on environmental and social justice, sustainable food systems and nutrition security, agrarian change and rural-urban migration, agrobiodiversity conservation, Indigenous knowledge systems and the governance of common property resources in South Asia.

-Aruna Kumar Malik is Assistant Professor of Political Science at Gujarat National Law University.
-He is the recipient of the Queen Elizabeth II Diamond Jubilee International Scholarship and was a visiting scholar at the University of Winnipeg, Canada, in 2018–2019.
-His areas of interest include public policy, international relations, and environmental justice.
+Aruna Kumar Malik was an Assistant Professor of Political Science at Gujarat National Law University.
+He was a recipient of the Queen Elizabeth II Diamond Jubilee International Scholarship and was a visiting scholar at the University of Winnipeg, Canada, in 2018-2019.